rigado/bootloader-tools/osx/README.md

   For signed binaries:
   sudo node dfu.js path/to/blinky_signed.bin
   ```

-5. Wait for the update to complete and then verify operation.
+5. Wait for the update to complete and then verify operation

 [Home](https://github.com/rigado/bootloader-tools/)